Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 Note that this operator is **lazy**, meaning that it does not evaluate the right hand side argument unless the left hand side argument evaluated to `false`.

+Both operands of a logical disjunction expression must have a type that is a subtype of `kotlin.Boolean`, producing a type error otherwise.
+The logical disjunction expression itself always has type `kotlin.Boolean`.

 ### Logical conjunction expression

 :::{.paste target=grammar-rule-conjunction}